 1. Class Counsel has provided defense counsel with materials supporting requested attorneys' fees and costs for review.
-The Parties have met and conferred in good faith and, subject to Federal Court approval, hereby agree to an award of \$850,000, inclusive of all attorneys' fees, costs, non-taxable expenses, and taxes.
+The Parties have met and conferred in good faith and, subject to Federal Court approval, hereby agree that an award of \$1,100,000, inclusive of all attorneys' fees, costs, non-taxable expenses, and taxes, is reasonable and consistent with applicable law.

-Plaintiffs shall seek the Federal Court's approval of such amounts by renewing and updating Plaintiffs' Notice of Unopposed Motion and Unopposed Motion for Award and Approval of Settlement Regarding Attorneys' Fees and Service Awards (Dkt.
-348) pursuant to FRCP Rule 23(h), which shall be filed no later than 7 days after the Motion for Preliminary Approval is filed or by such other date as the Court may direct.
+Plaintiffs shall seek the Federal Court's approval of such amounts by motion pursuant to FRCP Rule 23(h), which shall be filed no later than 7 days after the Motion for Preliminary Approval is filed or by such other date as the Court may direct.
 Notice shall be provided to the Class informing Class Members of the right to object.
 Such notice shall be given as part of the Class Notice described below.
 Defendant will not object to the motion so long as it does not seek attorneys' fees and costs in excess of the amounts set forth in this paragraph VI.1.